oviya-raja/ist-402/learning-path/W08/W8_L1_Report.md

 This project successfully implemented three distinct AI systems demonstrating different aspects of modern AI applications:

-1. **PDF Q&A** showcased RAG architecture for document-based question answering
+1. **PDF Q&A** showcased RAG architecture for document-based question answering, utilizing advanced chunking strategies, semantic search with FAISS, and context-aware generation with FLAN-T5-large
-2. **Speech-to-Image** demonstrated multimodal AI pipeline integration
+2. **Speech-to-Image** demonstrated multimodal AI pipeline integration, seamlessly connecting speech recognition (Whisper) with image generation (Stable Diffusion)
-3. **Image Captioning** illustrated vision-language model capabilities
+3. **Image Captioning** illustrated vision-language model capabilities using BLIP for accurate image understanding and caption generation

 Each system was functional, well-documented, and provided valuable learning experiences.
-The project connected theoretical course concepts to practical implementation, demonstrating the power and limitations of current AI technologies.
+The project connected theoretical course concepts to practical implementation, demonstrating both the power and limitations of current AI technologies.

+**Key Achievements:**
+- Successfully integrated multiple state-of-the-art AI models
+- Created user-friendly interfaces using Streamlit
+- Demonstrated practical applications of RAG, multimodal AI, and vision-language models
+- Provided comprehensive documentation and analysis

+**Technical Highlights:**
+- Optimized RAG pipeline with 1000-character chunks and 200-character overlap
+- Intelligent model selection (FLAN-T5-large with automatic fallback)
+- Efficient vector search using FAISS
+- Robust error handling and user feedback

-The work provides a solid foundation for future enhancements and deeper exploration of these technologies.
+The work provides a solid foundation for future enhancements and deeper exploration of these technologies, with clear paths identified for improvements in accuracy, performance, and functionality.

 ---